 (CLO) Silva, the surname or given name of about 5 million Brazilians, has long been seen as a legacy of a dark chapter in the colonial era.
-But now many are seeing their Silva in new ways.
+But now, many are seeing their Silva name in new ways.

 Legacy of a Dark Age

-The family name of Fernando Santos da Silva - and that of his roughly 150 relatives - is a legacy of a dark chapter in Brazilian history.
+The surname of Fernando Santos da Silva - and that of his roughly 150 relatives - is a legacy of a dark chapter in Brazilian history.

 Like millions of others in Latin America's most populous country, Fernando Santos da Silva inherited this legacy from his ancestors, who were enslaved, possibly because they were named after their captors.

-Citizen identification cards are set to arrive at a government facility in Rio de Janeiro in November.
+Citizenship identification cards are set to be delivered to a government facility in Rio de Janeiro in November.
 About 5 million Brazilians have the surname Silva.
 Photo: New York Times

-With its tragic origins, Silva has long been a source of shame even as it has become the most common surname in Brazil.
+With its painful origins, Silva has long been a source of shame even as it became the most common surname in Brazil.
 But today, Silva is understood in a completely different way.

 “Silva is a symbol of resistance,” said Santos da Silva, 32, an antiques dealer from Rio de Janeiro.
 “It is a connection, both to the present and to my ancestors.”